richardcalahan/mongoid_listable/README.md

 There are two main macros:

-* `listed` for isolated lists that do not belong to any parent objects.
+* `listed` for non-relational lists that do not belong to any objects.
 * `lists`  for `has_many` / `embeds_many` relationships.